xqbase/metric/h2pg-compat/README.md

 LibreOffice Base 6.3.6.2 tested.

+Supported operations:

+- Edit in Table Data View if connection type is JDBC

 Unsupported operations:

+- Edit in Table Data View if connection type is PostgreSQL or ODBC

+### OpenOffice Base

+OpenOffice Base 4.1.7 tested.

+Supported operations:

+- Edit in Table Data View if connection type is JDBC

+Unsupported operations:

-- Edit in Table Data View
+- Edit in Table Data View if connection type is ODBC

 ### Navicat